 |Page tools: Print Page Print All|

 Relationship in household and family composition are discussed further below.
-More information on the other topics is available in Demographic and Socio-Economic Characteristics.
+More information on the other topics are available in the Demographic characteristics chapter.

 This refers to a count of persons who are usual residents of the household dwelling and members of the household to which the respondent belongs.

 This refers to the composition of the household, based on the information about the residents of the household provided by the responsible adult (ARA).